MicrosoftDocs/powerapps-docs/powerapps-docs/teams/profile-plus-architecture.md

 ##### Filtering profile execution details

-There are 3 options available:
+There are three options available:

--   Filter by project which shows the list of users who have worked in the project.
+-   Filter by project that shows the list of users who have worked in the project.

--   Filter by expertise which shows the list of users who have the same expertise.
+-   Filter by expertise that shows the list of users who have the same expertise.

--   Filter by project and expertise which shows the list of users who had worked in the project and filter the data with the expertise.
+-   Filter by project and expertise that shows the list of users who had worked in the project and filter the data with the expertise.

 #### Edit My Profile